-You truly understand the magic of Tulfarris while sitting on our bar terrace watching the deer and stag amble across the 18th fairway.
-This is the outdoors at their best.
+You truly understand the magic of Tulfarris while sitting on our newly refurbished Elk Bar and terrace watching the deer and stag amble across the 18th fairway.

-The Elk is a perfect place to meet with friends and soak up the atmosphere.
-It lends itself to relaxation with an open fire for those long evenings in winter, summer or spring!
-When weather permits, we have a beautiful terrace overlooking the 18th green and fairway with kids’ play area and BBQ facilities to cater for up to 150 people.
+The Elk Bar is a perfect place to meet with friends and soak up the atmosphere.
+The Elk Bar lends itself to relaxation with it’s ambient greenery surroundings and matching seating colours.
+When weather permits, the beautiful terrace overlooking the 18th green and fairway offers comfortable seating and an outdoor oven for our renowned homemade pizzas.
+We can offer barbecue facilities to cater for up to 150 people.

 We believe in honouring the past as often as we can, which is why we chose to honour the many deer that roam our estate.
 The Ancient Irish Elk (giant Irish deer) is believed to have roamed the lowlands of central and eastern Ireland.
 It weighed up to 800-1000 lbs and stood at two metres to the shoulder, with an antler width of up to four metres.
 The antlers were palm like antlers, similar to those of a Fallow deer, and alone weighed up to 35kg, the largest antlers known to have existed on any deer.
 It is understood they were a victim of the Ice Age finally disappearing from Ireland around 10,500 years ago.
 They had very few enemies due to their size, with the wolf posing very little threat.